Arlington Allergy Testing

 Unlike most practices, Cure Allergy Clinic checks for food sensitivities, which may be tied to irritable bowel syndrome (IBS), bloating, and food allergies.

-Cure Allergy Clinic offers allergy testing with either a blood test or a skin test.
+We offer allergy testing with either a blood test or a skin test.
 During a skin test, your provider pricks your skin and dabs on the suspected allergen.
-They perform this test on the back of your arm or forearm.
+They perform this test on the back of your arm or your upper back.
 It causes little to no pain.
+This is called Skin prick testing, and it’s the most common.

-In some cases, Cure Allergy Clinic recommends a blood test for allergies.
-You might need a blood test if you have a skin condition, such as eczema or psoriasis, or if your provider is testing for a powerful allergen that might cause a significant reaction.
+In some cases, you might need a blood test if you have a skin condition, such as eczema or psoriasis, or if your provider is testing for a powerful allergen that might cause a significant reaction.

 Isn't it time to find out what you're allergic to with allergy testing?
-Call the office or request an appointment online today.
+Call us at (817) 774-9320 to schedule an appointment today.